agilexrm-docs/docs/guides/Quick-Start.md

 -   Double-click on the created Parent Record, and notice that the attached process has been executed.
-    (If such process instance does not appear, it means that the environment has not been set up correctly – Please create a Post in the Forum [forum.agilexrm.net](http://forum.agilexrm.net/) under **Installation &
+    (If such process instance does not appear, it means that the environment has not been set up correctly - Please create a Post in the Forum [forum.agilexrm.net](http://forum.agilexrm.net/) under **Installation &
     Setup Discussions** to get help)

 ![](media/AgileXRMQuickStartGuide/AgileXRMQuickStart_22.png)

 Congratulations!
-You’ve successfully launched your very first AgileXRM Process!
+You've successfully launched your very first AgileXRM Process!

-Now let’s complete the Task created by the process and see the process move
+Now let's complete the Task created by the process and see the process move
 forward:

--   On **“Activities”** section, focus on “Task 1” and click **“Complete”.**
+-   On **Activities** section, focus on **Task 1** and click **Complete.**

 ![](media/AgileXRMQuickStartGuide/AgileXRMQuickStart_23.png)

--   Refresh the screen (by pressing “F5”), check **View Process** section and notice that the process has continued past *Task 1* to *Set Inactive Status* and inactivated the record and finished
+-   Refresh the screen (by pressing **F5**), check **View Process** section and notice that the process has continued past *Task 1* to *Set Inactive Status* and inactivated the record and finished
     (This record will now be under the **Inactive Parent Entities** View)